Georgemak96/Measuring_Populism_Machine_Learning/README.md

 # Measuring Populism with Supervised Machine Learning
-R code for the replication of the results for the paper "Measuring Populism in a Comparative Perspective using the Comparative Manifesto Project Coding Categories"
+R code implementing ML models and figures of the paper "Measuring Populism in a Comparative Perspective using the Comparative Manifesto Project Coding Categories"